Enjoy an extraordinary experience on a protected natural site

 Once night has fallen, you can discover the Milky Way by participating in stargazing evenings with an experienced astronomer.
 Discover the stars and planets in the night sky through our 45-cm (18-in.) telescope.

 Sleep like a bird in this enchanting site!
 Five giant birdhouses are offered for those who like to travel light.
-If you have your own gear, you can set up your tent in one of our four seaside campsites or take advantage of one of our four RV sites, for an unforgettable night in the park.
+If you have your own gear, you can set up your tent in one of our six seaside campsites or take advantage of one of our six RV sites, for an unforgettable night in the park.

 You won’t regret visiting this nature park!